+When you want to access your router from inside the network; all you have to do is type in the router’s IP address in the web browser.
 Similarly, to access your router from outside, you need to type in your public IP address followed by remote control port no i.e. 8080.
-So, if your public IP address is 188.8.131.52, then you’ll have to type 184.108.40.206:8080 on the web browser.
+So, if your public IP address is 22.214.171.124, then you’ll have to type 126.96.36.199:8080 on the web browser.

 But there are two problems here

-So let’s see how to do that.
+So it’s a 2-step solution and let’s see how to do it.

-Part 1: Turn ON remote sharing
+Part 1: Turn On remote sharing

-PART 2: Setup up Dynamic DNS
+Part 2: Setup up Dynamic DNS

-So, this Dynamic DNS is similar to the friend in the middle.
+So, this Dynamic DNS is similar to a friend in the middle.
 When you sign up with their service, you have to link your dynamic public IP to a domain name.
 And you can use that fixed domain name instead of your public IP.
 And they will do the job of updating your IP address in the background.

-#1 Login to your router and look for an option which says Dynamic DNS.
+1. Login to your router and look for an option which says Dynamic DNS.

 If it’s not there, then you can download IP updater software from any Dynamic DNS provider.
 And put it on the computer which is used frequently.
 But, almost every router (even the cheaper ones) have this Dynamic DNS options inbuilt, so you don’t have worry about that.

-#2 So go to noip.com and create a free account.
+2. So go to noip.com and create a free account.

-#3 Next, go to the dashboard, there you’ll find an option to Add hostname.
+3. Next, go to the dashboard, there you’ll find an option to Add hostname.
 Click on that.
 A new window will open, write a new sub-domain of your choice and click add.

-#4 Now, copy your new domain name and paste it your router settings, also enter your username and password that you have used to login to that service.
+4. Now, copy your new domain name and paste it your router settings, also enter your username and password that you have used to login to that service.
 And save changes.